wzpan/hexo-tag-bootstrap/README.md

 $ npm install hexo-tag-bootstrap --save
 ```

+Make sure to have the bootstrap css in you template before using any of these!

 ## Components ##

 * **textcolor** - Convey meaning through color with a handful of emphasis utility classes.